 Fast Take: US housing boom good for some voters, leaves others in the cold

-Total U.S. home sales soared in August, but a record crunch in housing supply sent prices surging.
-That is a fresh reminder that while the housing market is outperforming during the coronavirus crisis, good news for some comes with evidence of rising inequality and fewer opportunities for others.

-REUTERS: Total U.S. home sales soared in August, but a record crunch in housing supply sent prices surging.
+NEW YORK: Total US home sales soared in August, but a record crunch in housing supply sent prices surging.
 That is a fresh reminder that while the housing market is outperforming during the coronavirus crisis, good news for some comes with evidence of rising inequality and fewer opportunities for others.

 The National Association of Realtors report released on Tuesday shows that the housing market, revived by lower mortgage rates thanks in part to the Federal Reserve's easing of monetary policy, continues to serve as a bright spot, one that President Donald Trump can point to as proof the economy is healing after coronavirus-related lockdowns put millions out of work.